bytefish/bytefish.de/blog/face_recognition_service.md

 ### Error Codes ###

 We'll start with an important part: Errors.

-The input data might not be perfect.
+You can't expect input data to be perfect.
 There are probably images, that can't be read.
-There are probably errors in the facerec code, that crash the application.
-It's important to not return the Stacktrace of the Exception to the Consumer of the API.
+There are probably errors in the facerec code, that crash the application (I am not perfect, and the code obviously lacks any unit tests).

+It's important to not return the Stacktrace of the exception to the Consumer of the API.
 Why?
 Because without knowing the code in detail it will be totally useless to him.
-And returning the Stacktrace might leak implementation details, we want to hide.
+And returning the Stacktrace might leak implementation details, which we want to hide.

 So if you are building your own RESTful API, you should define a set of errors.
-The consuming client can react on these errors and take the necessary actions, to inform the user about problems.
+The consuming client can react on these errors and take the necessary actions, to inform the user about a problem.

 The list of error codes in this Web service is: